nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Sometimes you miss your DC five lap check.
 So I should end up miss it.
 Oh.
 But that does initiate everything here.
 So, let us begin.

-Demlour, you are up.
+Demlor, you are up.
 I would probably, you know, go in with, I don't know what all of these Yeah.
 The basic analysis doesn't do me anything at the moment.
 We did the channels.
 We're good there.

+---

+### Session Play - Part 9

 Yep.
 I mean, typically, you you could always open with an elemental blast.
 That is that is one of your blood bread and butter moves.
 Mhmm.
 You you could you could try and do one of your other special moves, but either way.